Giancarlo Stanton Player Props: Yankees vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had a 3.89 team ERA that ranked 15th among all MLB pitching staffs.
+- The Giants had the 15th-ranked team ERA across all league pitching staffs (3.89).

-- The Giants allowed the first-fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to allow 132 home runs (0.8 per game), the first-fewest in the big leagues.

-- Cobb will make his first start of the season for the Giants.
+- Stripling will make his first start of the season for the Giants.

-- The 35-year-old righty started and threw five innings in his last appearance on Wednesday, Oct.
-5 against the San Diego Padres.
+- In his last appearance on Saturday, Oct.
+1, the 33-year-old righty, started and went six scoreless innings against the Boston Red Sox.

 © 2023 Data Skrive.
 All rights reserved.